 Studies of inflammation and its parallel roles in wound healing and cancer initiation

-We have also utilized array approaches in both flies and mice that are deficient in inflammatory cells, to determine inflammation-dependent versus -independent gene inductions upon wounding.
+We have also utilized array approaches in both flies and PU.1 mice that are deficient in inflammatory cells, to determine inflammation-dependent versus -independent gene inductions upon wounding.
 These studies are helping guide us as to which aspects of the wound transcriptome might lead to fibrosis and/or impaired repair.
 One such inflammation-dependent, wound-expressed gene is osteopontin and we find that if this gene is “knocked-down” at the wound site, then repair is faster and scarring is significantly reduced.
 Our initial observation that osteopontin “knockdown” might reduce fibrosis was made in studies of murine skin healing but we now know this therapeutic approach can work in other tissues also, for example, to block adhesions following abdominal surgeries.
 We are currently developing other strategies for downregulation of immune cell driven fibrosis signals.

 We now find that exogenous addition of the stable prostaglandin, dmPGE2, can in part rescue growth of these cells after transient depletion of immune cells; moreover, morpholino knockdown of the rate-limiting prostaglandin synthesizing enzyme, mPGES, mimics loss of leukocytes in reducing pre-neoplastic cell number suggesting that prostaglandins might be a component of the trophic signal.
 This observation may, in part, explain recent studies showing how low dose aspirin can stave off the onset of gut and other cancers.
 Since surgery is one of the most effective means of treating cancer we have begun to use larval and adult zebrafish to model cancer surgery, in particular investigating how the wound inflammatory response impacts on immune cell recruitment to nearby transformed cells and what might be the downstream consequences of this.

 Rob Nunan (shared with Prof Kate Nobes), Beck Richardson, Anna Franz and Helen Weavers (shared with Prof Will Wood), David Gurevich, Josie Morris, Laura Ward, Maaike Van Den Berg, Nicole Antonio, Leila Thuma, Ilona Alyatt, Lucy MacCarthy-Morrogh, and Debi Ford.

 Feng Y, Renshaw S, Martin P. (2012) Live cell imaging in Zebrafish larvae reveals a pivotal role for Prostaglandin E2 in the trophic inflammatory response during tumour initiation.
 Current Biology.
 22: 1253-1259.